 Academics & Support

 Please note that the 3.5 GPA is the minimum BC GPA required.
 Due to the competitive nature of UCL applicants, a 3.5 does not guarantee approval by BC.
-It is recommended that students research a second, less competitive program outside of London as a back-up choice.
+It is recommended that students research programs outside of London as one of their alternative choices.

 The academic system at UCL is different than what students find at Boston College.
 A full course load at UCL is 4 classes.
 Students are expected to do more independent reading then at BC.
 Students’ grades will be based on a limited number of assignments.
 It is likely grades will be heavily weigh on one final essay or one final exam.

 Students are required to take 50 % in their host academic department.
 Unless otherwise noted, students can complete their schedules with courses offered outside of their host academic department.

 Several departments at UCL require significant background in the academic subject: